Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 Image credit: Lenovo

-The all-new Lenovo Legion 5i Gen 9 comes with Lenovo Legion’s signature Legion TrueStrike Keyboard, a 4-zone RGB-supported keyboard.
-The keyboard has full-sized keycaps, standard direction keys, and a numeric keypad.
-Furthermore, the keyboard’s key travel measures 1.5mm, delivering a satisfying bounce-back sensation during typing sessions.
-As mentioned before, the keyboard supports a 4-zone RGB backlit, but users can customize it through Legion Spectrum RGB software.
+The Lenovo Legion 5i Gen 9 comes with the Lenovo Legion TrueStrike keyboard, which is a keyboard that supports 4-zone RGB backlit.
+The keyboard has full-size keycaps, standard arrow keys, and a numeric keypad.
+Additionally, the keyboard has a key travel of 1.5mm, providing a satisfying rebound during typing.
+The keyboard supports 4-zone RGB backlighting, which can be customized by users through Legion Spectrum RGB software.

 Lenovo Legion 5i Gen 9 Keyboard